Eugenio-DT/Security-UseCases/core-security-domains/Threat Hunting and Forensics/README.md

     This use-case demonstrates an account enumeration attack against the EasyTrade web application and uses Dynatrace's Security Investigator app for forensic investigation.
 The goals are to showcase Dynatrace's capabilities for incident analysis, enhance security monitoring skills, and simulate real-world scenarios for practical learning.

     #### Toolings and Dynatrace Apps
-    - ACE-Box
+    - *ACE-Box framework*: used for the environment setup and preparation
-    - Security Investigator App
+    - *Security Investigator App*: used within use-case

     #### Get Started
-    Check out the [Account Enumeration Investigation](./use-cases/account-enumeration-investigation.md) page for all the instruction to spin-up the use-case environment, resources and demo it.
+    Check out the [Account Enumeration Investigation](./use-cases/account-enumeration-investigation.md) page for all the instruction to spin-up the use-case and demo it.

 <br>